davidmfreese/React-CollectionView/README.md

 ## React-CollectionView
 [React-CollectionView](https://github.com/davidmfreese/React-CollectionView) brings UICollectionView to the web.
 The goal is to create a performant collection view that delegates the layout and cell(s) implementation to the user.
-Currently a simple FlowLayout implementation has been implemented and can be seen in the /examples folder.
+Currently a FlowLayout has been implemented and can be seen in action in the /examples folder.

 **WARNING** - This project is young and being developed in short iterations.
 If you are interested in the project please fork.
 There will be many breaking changes in the short term.